kentnf/iTAKDB/README.md

 Pipeline For update iTAK Databse
 --------------------------------

-0. Parse protein and CDS sequence ID using parse_protein_id.pl
+1. Parse protein and CDS sequence ID:

+   $parse_protein_id.pl

-Before: >g18373.t1|PACid:27562759
+SeqID before parse: >g18373.t1|PACid:27562759
-After :  >g18373.t1
+SeqID after parse : >g18373.t1

 *Important*
 After that, please add Rice and Arabidopsis output to your folder for making clusters.

-1. Create a list for Plant peptide and cds sequences.
+2. Create a list for Plant peptide and cds sequences.
 The format of the list is like below:

 Each line include four columns, they are:
      A: Path of peptide sequence